 [ 1 ], 1 / 1 = 1, insert 1

-You can see this only takes ~3 ticks to find a match for each value which is much shorter than the ~40 ticks per inserter swing.
+As you can see, this only takes about three ticks to find a match for each value, which is much shorter than the ~40 ticks per inserter swing.

 The filter inserters can use the M